Body

 Change of shift

-Our staff changes shifts from 7-7:30 am and 7-7:30 in the pm.
+Our staff changes shifts from 7-7:30 a.m. and 7-7:30 p.m.
 Nurses will meet at your bedside to talk about your care.
 Being involved in your care gives us the opportunity to provide you with the best care possible.
 Please feel free to invite your family members to be a part of this with you.
-This gives you a chance to meet your nurse taking over your care, ask questions and share important information with your nurses.
-You, as the patient, should listen to report, speak up if you have questions or concerns or if you feel that you don’t understand any information, feel free to ask them to explain.
-Report should last about 5 minutes.
-If you have any questions or concerns please contact the nurse leader at 541-706-6388.
+This gives you a chance to meet the nurse taking over your care, ask questions and share important information with your nurses.
+You, as the patient, should listen to report.
+Speak up if you have questions or concerns.
+If you don’t understand any information, feel free to ask them to explain.
+Report should last about five minutes.
+Afterward, if you still have questions or concerns please reach out to your nurse or physician when they next round.
+The charge nurse is also available for any questions or concerns you or your family member may have.
+We also ask that you limit calls for assistance during a shift change to allow staff adequate time for reports.

 Single or double rooms